-- a verification programme describing the nature and scope of verification activities, as well as the time and manner in which these activities are to be carried out.
+- a verification programme38 describing the nature and scope of verification activities, as well as the time and manner in which these activities are to be carried out.
 It also involves planning of all activities.
-According to Article 26 of the AVR justifications for exclusion of activities, based on the verifier's risk analysis shall be fully documented in the internal verification documentation; - a test plan setting out the scope and methods of testing specific control activities and procedures for control activities; - a data sampling plan setting out the scope and methods of data sampling related to data points underlying the aggregated data; and the tests to be performed on sampled data.
+According to Article 26 of the AVR justifications for exclusion of activities, based on the verifier's risk analysis shall be fully documented in the internal verification documentation; - a test plan setting out the scope and methods of testing specific control activities and procedures for control activities; - a data sampling plan setting out the scope and methods of data sampling related to data points underlying the aggregated data; the tests to be performed on sampled data; and the planning response if testing of that sample raises issues.